ccremer/simplemonitor-docker/README.md

 ## Configure it

 1. First make sure that the volume paths to your docker-compose.yml are correct to make them persistent
 2. Bring up the container by running `docker-compose up -d`.
-The default configuration is being copied to the locations above.
+The default configuration is being copied to the location above.
 3. Stop the container by running `docker-compose stop`.
-4. Modify `/path//to/your/simplemonitor/config/global.ini` as appropriate.
+4. Modify `/path/to/your/simplemonitor/global.ini` as appropriate.
 See http://jamesoff.github.io/simplemonitor/configuration.html for reference.
-5. Configure your services `/path//to/your/simplemonitor/config/monitors.ini`.
+5. Configure your services `/path/to/your/simplemonitor/monitors.ini`.
 See http://jamesoff.github.io/simplemonitor/monitors.html for reference.
+6. Start the container again by running `docker-compose start`

 # SSL Support